 Check to see how far your shipping company’s facilities are from you.
 I like being in control and dropping off my car, as opposed to waiting for someone (who may or may not show up on time) to pick it up.
 (I used Dependable Auto Shippers with good results).

 8. Allow extra margin in your schedule if you are flying

 I read a lot of horror stories online of movers who were late or just plain didn’t show up on the day they promised.
 This was disastrous for the people who had flights scheduled the next day.
 Don’t cut it so close.
 Allow an extra day or two of “slop” just in case the movers are late or don’t show up.
-It would be a real bummer to to miss your flight because your movers didn’t show up!
+It would be a real bummer to miss your flight because your movers didn’t show up!

 After your stuff is shipped, sleep in a sleeping bag or crash with a friend until your flight leaves.

-9. Confirm everything with a phone call
+9. Confirm everything on the phone

 To help prevent any no-shows, call a few days before your move to confirm your movers and your car shipper.
 I was fortunate in that both my movers and car shippers were on the ball and called me to confirm.

 Buy a case of bottled water for your movers.
 They will be grateful.
 Be courteous to them.
 Help them carry stuff when possible.
 After all, they are handling your earthly possessions.
 A little courtesy can go a long way.
 If they do a good job, give them a good tip and leave some good reviews for the company online, so the rest of us can benefit.